edemir-matcomp/OLACEFS_DAM/2_Classification/README.md

 <!-- References -->
 ## References

-For more examples, please refer to the Google Earth Engine [Documentation](https://developers.google.com/earth-engine)
+For more details of experiments, please refer to the paper [BRAZILDAM: A BENCHMARK DATASET FOR TAILINGS DAM DETECTION](https://arxiv.org/pdf/2003.07948.pdf)